Rio Grande National Forest

-Initially reported on Sunday, June 28th, this lightning-caused fire is burning in the Weminuche Wilderness Area near Lake Humphreys.
-Several heavy and one medium-lift helicopters made hundreds of water drops between June 28th and July 2nd to effectively slow the growth of the fire.
-No structures are in immediate danger.
-However, firefighters have developed a structure protection plan for property at the Humphreys and 4UR ranches as a contingency.
-This structure protection plan will give firefighters critical information if another fire should threaten this valley in the future.
+Initially reported on Sunday, June 28th, this lightning-caused fire is located in the Weminuche Wilderness Area near Lake Humphreys.
+Helicopters made hundreds of water drops between June 28th and July 2nd to effectively slow the growth of the fire.
+The high hazard component of this fire was a primary concern for firefighter safety and crews only engaged in limited direct line construction.

 There will be no further updates unless significant activity occurs.